 Tolerance Zone: The site of the underground utility facility including the width of the underground utility facility plus eighteen inches on each side of the facility.

+Transverse Mercator – A cylindrical map projection that minimizes distortion for north-south oriented areas, making it ideal for detailed mapping and surveying.

 Underground Utility Facility: Includes any item buried or placed below ground or submerged under water for use in connection with the storage or conveyance of water or sewage; electronic, telephonic, or telegraphic communications; television signals; electricity; crude oil; petroleum products; artificial or liquefied petroleum; manufactured, mixed, or natural gas; synthetic or liquefied natural gas; propane gas; coal; steam; hot water; or other substances.
 "Underground utility facility" includes all operational underground pipes, sewers, tubing, conduits, cables, valves, lines, wires, worker access holes, and attachments, owned by any person, firm, or company.

 "Underground utility facility" does not include a private septic system in a one-family or multi-family dwelling utilized only for that dwelling and not connected to any other system.